mpaliwoda/reset-macro-py/README.md

 _Since the macro is written for Python, some steps are troublesome now, might try to correctly package it later_.

-1. Make sure you have Python 3.6+ and PIP installed - you can grab Python from [Python's site](https://www.python.org/) or install it through your platform's package manger of choice (probably Chocolatey for Windows, Homebrew for Mac and whatever your distribution's package manager is).
+1. Make sure you have Python 3.6+ and PIP installed - you can grab Python from [Python's site](https://www.python.org/) or install it through your platform's package manger of choice (probably Chocolatey for Windows, Homebrew for Mac and whatever your distribution's package manager is on Linux).
 2. If you have git installed and know how to use it, clone the repo to preferred destination.
 Otherwise, click the `Code` button on project's page and then `Download ZIP`.
 After that, unzip it to preferred desitnation.
 3. Run `pip install -r requirements.txt` in your terminal emulator
 4. _(Additional step for MacOS)_ open `Security and Privacy` and give Accessibility and Screen Recording permissions to your terminal emulator - accessibility permission is for keybinds to work, screen recording to detect wheter Minecraft is the window in focus in order not to run macro somewhere random. - If you don't feel comfortable allowing Screen Recording, see **Optional steps** to disable checking actively focused window.
 Unfortunately, Accessibility permissions is required and I can't do anything with that.